 Disclaimer: This article contains references to the words master and slave.
 I recognize these as exclusionary words.
 The words are used in this article for consistency because it’s currently the words that appear in the software, in the UI, and in the log files.
 When the software is updated to remove the words, this article will be updated to be in alignment.

 Please note that this article has been written in 2009.
 I do not know if Lefthand changed their solution.
 Please check with your HP representative for updates!

-I recently had the opportunity to deliver a virtual infrastructure which uses HP Lefthand SAN solution.
+I recently had the opportunity to deliver a virtual infrastructure that uses HP Lefthand SAN solution.
 Setting up a Lefthand SAN is not that difficult, but there are some factors to take into consideration when planning and designing a Lefthand SAN properly.
-These are my leasons learned.
+These are my lessons learned.

 This architecture enables the aggregation of multiple storage nodes to create a storage cluster and this solves one of the toughest design questions when sizing a SAN.
 Instead of estimating growth and buying a storage array to “grow into”, you can add storage nodes to the cluster when needed.
 This concludes the sales pitch.

 But this technique of aggregating separate NSM nodes into a cluster raises some questions.
 Questions such as;

 - Where will the blocks of a single LUN be stored; all on one node, or across nodes?

 - What is the impact of failure of a NSM node ?

 The placement of blocks of a LUN depends on the configured replication level.
 Replication level is a feature called Network RAID Level.
 Network RAID stripes and mirrors multiple copies of data across a cluster of storage nodes.
 Up to four levels of synchronous replication at LUN level can be configured;